-Surrounding the Memorial Church of the Holy Sepulchre, the grounds of northeast Washington’s Franciscan Monastery of the Holy Land invite pilgrims of all faiths to visit replicas of famous Holy Land shrines.
+Surrounding the Memorial Church of the Holy Sepulchre, the grounds of northeast Washington’s Franciscan Monastery of the Holy Land contain replicas of famous Holy Land shrines for pilgrims of all faiths.
 The church, designed by Roman architect Aristide Leonori and built in 1898-99, is Byzantine in style with a late Romanesque monastery behind it.
 The grounds, which originally included a small farm, consist of formal and picturesque gardens.